Get The Help You Need (504) 586-5200

 June 26th, 2017

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Hospital Negligence on Monday, June 26, 2017.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Hospital Negligence on Monday, June 26, 2017.

 An investigation was launched by another state after two people died at an area hospital.
 Hospital negligence was suggested when the report showed serious staff shortages at the facility.
 In fact, according to the investigation, there were times during the night that the place was so understaffed that they would have to wheel patients out of the only operating room during surgery in order to handle emergency situations.
 Diminished staff is an issue in many hospitals across the U.S., including in Louisiana.